MoniPar/tailors_thimble/README.md

     Problem: Issue with this regex `^[+][0-9\\s]+` is that it lets more than one whitespace in so user can submit a number like this "+33     333".
     Temporary solution: After several searches and attempts at moving the '\\s' around, I decided to go with no white space at all and used '^[+][0-9]+'.

-* **Services Images**

-    Problem: At screen sizes > 1200px images are not scaling up equally.
-I have checked that all images have the same classes, and tried adding some media queries with width specified, however the problem persists and can't pinpoint why this is happening.
-This is effecting the images to center properly on the page.
-    Possible Solution: I will need to re-write this section in order to make them scale up equally.
-Possibly using flex-grow or having an image srcset to size up the images at the different screen size.

 </details>